At a glance: youth engagement openings in treatment

 The Achieve My Plan project was created by young people, caregivers and service providers, with the help of researchers at Portland State University.
 The project has co-produced resources to prepare youth and meeting facilitators for youth engagement and empowerment in Wraparound team meetings.

 Treatment builds on the young person’s strengths, skills, resilience and resources

 Treatment has traditionally focused on addressing a young person’s pathology, deficits, or problems.
 Working from a positive youth development approach, service providers focus on the relationship and the young person’s strengths, skills and resources as protective factors against mental health problems.
 12 Given its demonstrated benefits, youth engagement is a promising intervention in itself, leading to improved clinical outcomes.
 Hawke, Hennen, Gallione (2005) demonstrated that youth engagement in meaningful activities increases the development of key recovery skills such as self-regulation, effective coping and understanding of self-factors related to recovery.
 Lloyd and King (2003) maintain that engagement activities may act as a protective factor against the negative effects of stigma by building capacity, confidence and skills for sound decision-making.
-For more, see the Evidence In-Sight report: Youth engagement and clinical outcomes.
+For more, see the evidence summary Youth engagement and clinical outcomes.

 Mechanisms are in place for youth to provide feedback on how treatment is working for them; that feedback is built into treatment planning